doecode/server/src/main/java/gov/osti/services/UserServices.md

  `GET /login`

 Logs a user session into DOECode.
 User account must be verified and active to successfully log in.
 Primarily intended to support client front-end and HTTP session management.
 Requests may log in via email and password OR confirmation code (in case of forgotten passwords) for one time token use.
+Repeated login attempts via password authentication WILL result in the account being locked.
+Locked accounts will receive an email message indicating administrative intervention is required to unlock the account.
+Additionally, if the password expiration date is due, the login will fail, and a password change will be required to proceed.

 | HTTP Response Code | Description |
 | --- | --- |